 Kids will get fit for a good cause with the Kid Power Band.
 By being active, kids will earn points which then they turn in so that food packets are given to malnourished children.
 So the more kids move, the more steps they get in, the more lives they save.

-The watch connects with a free app so kids can see how many points they’ve earned as well as watch videos and learn about other cultures which are unlocked the more active they are.
+The watch connects with a free app so kids can see how many points they’ve earned as well as watch videos and learn about other cultures that are unlocked the more active they are.

 The tracker itself is fairly simple.
 One size fits most kids with its adjustable band.
 One charge will last about 5 days and the watch is water-resistant.
 Kids can choose from different colors like blue and green or the Black Star Wars version.